UKCloud/documentation/articles/other/other-faq-billing.md

 > [!NOTE]
 > The VM metadata will be listed in the evidence file on the day after you tag the VM.
 For example, if you tag your VM on the 3rd, the metadata will be listed in the evidence file from the 4th, unless a VM power cycle occurs on the 3rd.

-The [*How to use VM location in vCloud Director*](../vmware/vmw-how-use-vm-location.md) article includes information about how to access metadata for your VMs.
+The [*How to use VM location*](../vmware/vmw-how-use-vm-location.md) article includes information about how to access metadata for your VMs.

 ## UKCloud for OpenStack charges